The white concrete structure of the USS Arizona floating monument on a Pearl Harbor Memorial Hawaii tour.

 Tour Options

 A couple things to be on the lookout for when you’re booking tours and planning your visit.
 There are plenty of tours available, if that is your desire.
 But be aware that not all tours go out to the USS Arizona Memorial, and they don’t always note that in their description.
 If you’ve never been there, you might not know so it is worth noting here.
-Also, if you purchase a tour know that the guides are not allowed to join you throughout your time on the grounds.
-Our tour guide did a great job of gathering up all that we needed, got us to the park and sent us in the right direction.
-She then waited for us at a designated area where we continued on with our time.

 Your ticket provides you with a set time to get aboard a small boat to take you out to the memorial.
 The boat was easy to access, and the ride out was only a few minutes.